-Alcohol and acetaminophen — the active ingredient of Tylenol — can negatively affect the liver when taken on their own.
-When they are mixed, however, the synergistic effect they have on the liver multiplies the potential damage that they can cause.
+Alcohol and acetaminophen — the active ingredient of Tylenol — can negatively affect the liver when taken independently.
+When mixed, however, their synergistic effect on the liver multiplies the potential damage they can cause.

 What Is Tylenol?

 Tylenol is a brand name for the generic drug acetaminophen.
 Acetaminophen is a pain reliever that can also help to reduce fevers.
 Some types of Tylenol may include other drugs as part of its formulation — for example, Tylenol PM is a combination of acetaminophen and diphenhydramine.

 Some drugs also contain acetaminophen but are not labeled as Tylenol.
 Regardless, any drug containing acetaminophen should generally not be mixed with alcohol.

 Acetaminophen use can damage the liver, even when alcohol is not used.
 This is rare in healthy individuals who follow acetaminophen dosage instructions.
 However, it may occur in people who take acetaminophen in excess or have certain underlying health conditions, especially ones affecting the liver.

 Side effects with acetaminophen are uncommon but may include:

 - Yellowing of the skin

 - Decreased appetite